IshanKandari/real-time-hand-sign-recognition-and-verbalization/README.md

 ## 🎯 Tips
 - Collect at least 30 samples per gesture for better results
 - Perform the gesture clearly with one hand in front of webcam

-## 🙏 Credits
-Built using MediaPipe, GTTS, and Scikit-learn